-Natural Resources Canada relies on a number of building energy use surveys to support program and policy development to increase the energy efficiency of the Canadian commercial and institutional buildings sector.
-Read on to learn about some of these surveys.
+Natural Resources Canada relies on data from building energy use surveys conducted by Statistics Canada: specifically, the Survey of Commercial and Institutional Energy Use (SCIEU) and the Survey of Energy Consumption of Arenas (SECA).
+Data from these surveys supports federal and provincial program and policy development intended to increase the energy efficiency of the Canadian commercial and institutional buildings sector.

 Survey of Commercial and Institutional Energy Use

 The Survey of Commercial and Institutional Energy Use (SCIEU) 2014 produces statistical estimates of energy use for 9 building types: office, medical office, nursing care facility, warehouse, elementary/secondary school, hotel/motel, hospital, food/beverage store and non-food retail.
 SCIEU first collected data for calendar year 2009 and then for calendar year 2014.
 SCIEU will next be updated for the 2019 calendar year.